grantj-re3/FlindersTheses-adt2equella/equella_oai_v0b/README_alma.md

   * Click "Open test page" to verify first record
   * Click Next
 - Part 2
-  * Correct the data using: Select the normalization rule set
+  * Correct the data using: Select the normalization rule process (as per the prerequisite)
   * Handle invalid data using: [MarcXML Bib Import]
   * Click Next
 - Part 3